-That’s right – as of March 2020, I will be 30!
+That’s right – in March 2020, I turned 30!
 I remember the days leading up to my 13th birthday.
 I kept telling my mom (or anyone who would listen, really) that I did NOT want to grow up and I did NOT want responsibility.

 Little has changed, attitude-wise, but now I’m 30.
-I’m married – we own a house – I own a car – I have a career – I even have my own small business, doing something I love.
+I’m married – we own a house – I own a car – I have a career in my own small business, doing something that I love.

 And I still don’t feel like an adult.

 You know that meme where you need an adult, but then realize you are an adult, so you look around for an adultier adult?
 Yeah?
 That meme is my life.

 ANYWHO… I have heard over and over that 30 is when your [adult] life really gets going.
 “It’s like your 20s, but with money” gets thrown around a lot.
 Here’s to hoping that’s true!

 Is there any better way to say goodbye to your youth than doing a funeral-esque photoshoot?
 I think not!